Best Keyboard for VALORANT

 Introduction

 VALORANT is a game that rewards precision in pretty much all aspects.
-This goes for your aim (a headshot with a powerful weapon such as the Vandal results in an instant kill, for example) but also for other areas of the game.
-If you’ve played the game before you might have noticed that obstacle course in the practice zone (if you haven’t you should go and check it out: it’s quite fun!) and Riot didn’t put that in there for no reason.
-With a movement system that allows for things such as air strafing and bunny hopping you can definitely put yourself at an advantage over your enemies if you’ve got your movement under control.
-That’s where mechanical keyboards (and a lot of practice, of course) come in.
+This goes for aiming, but also for movement.
+With things such as air strafing and bunny hopping, you can put yourself at an advantage over your enemies if you’ve got your movement under control.
+That’s where a good gaming keyboard comes in.

 Our Guide